 - Critical Thinking / Problem-solving Skills

-In this regard, to be a competent enrolled nurse requires efficient psychomotor and co-ordination skills in order to handle equipment and accessories (for e.g., suctioning apparatus, BP monitoring devices, infusion pumps and dressing sets).
+In this regard, to be competent and safe, the enrolled nurse is required to be efficient in psychomotor and co-ordination skills in order to handle equipment and accessories (for e.g., suctioning apparatus, BP monitoring devices, infusion pumps and dressing sets).

-Nurses have to be able to interact with patients and provide a listening ear so as to be better able to anticipate patients’ needs and requests.
+Nurses should have good communication skills to interact with patients and to better anticipate their needs and requests.

 hand and finger dexterity, physical mobility, colour recognition ability, sensory (visual, hearing) ability, communication skills, interaction with strangers, interpersonal skills